hallzhallz/Unifi-UX7/README.md

 # Unifi-UX7
-Securing a Ubiquiti Unifi UX7 for Home Office Use
+This is a guide to setting up and securing a Ubiquiti Unifi UX7 for Home Office Use.

+It utilises the new zone based firewall.

 [Browse recommended products on amazon](https://amzn.to/4diDgac)